Covariate Balancing and the Equivalence of Weighting and Doubly Robust Estimators of Average Treatment Effects: Implications for Instrumental Variables and Difference-in-Differences Settings

 where $\hat{\tau}_{ate,Y|Z}$ is an estimator of the ATE where $Y$ is the outcome, $Z$ plays the role of the treatment, and the covariates $\mathbf{X}$ are used to account for confounders of $Z$\@.
 Again, we are only concerned with equivalences and not statistical properties.
 The denominator, $\hat{\tau}_{ate,W|Z}$, is an estimated ATE where $W$ is the outcome and $Z$ again is the treatment indicator, with covariates $\mathbf{X}$.
-It follows from Proposition \ref{prop:ATE} that when linear conditional means are used for both $Y$ and $W$, and IPT is used for the PS weights, estimators of the LATE based on IPW, AIPW, and IPWRA are all identical.
-The propensity score weights in this case, for both the numerator and the denominator, are for the instrument propensity score:
+It follows from Proposition \ref{prop:ATE} that when linear conditional means are used for both $Y$ and $W$, and IPT is used for the weights, estimators of the LATE based on IPW, AIPW, and IPWRA are all identical.
+The inverse probability weights, in this case, for both the numerator and the denominator, are based on the instrument propensity score:

-It should be noted, however, that unlike in the case of the ATE, where the nature of $Y$ is unspecified, here it may be impractical to use the linear model in the denominator given the binary nature of $W$\@.
+It should be noted, however, that unlike in the case of the ATE, where the nature of $Y$ is generally unspecified, here it may be impractical to use the linear model in the denominator when $W$ is binary.
 See \cite{SUW2022} for using other doubly robust estimators to exploit the binary nature of $W$ and maybe special features of $Y$.

-We do not have a general equivalence of the different estimators using CBPS weights, and the normalized and unnormalized estimators of the ATE are generally different.
-However, in the case of the LATE, the weights used in the numerator and denominator are the same---namely, $\frac{Z_{i}}{q ( \mathbf{X}_{i} \mathbf{\hat{\delta}}_{ate,cbps} )}$ and $\frac{1-Z_{i}}{1 - q ( \mathbf{X}_{i} \mathbf{\hat{\delta}}_{ate,cbps} )}$.
-By \eqref{eq:cbpsunnorm}, with the obvious change in notation, the weights for $Z_{i}=1$ and $Z_{i}=0$ sum to the same value (but not unity in general).
-We can factor this common value out of the expressions for the ATEs in both the numerator and denominator, and then cancel.
-It follows that the IPW and NIPW estimators of the LATE are identical, as previously observed by \cite{Heiler2022}, and the same is true of AIPW and NAIPW\@.
-(Recall that IPWRA is implicitly normalized.)
+In such cases, however, the numerical equivalence results no longer hold.

 Estimators of the LATT that incorporate control variables $\mathbf{X}$ can be written as the ratio of estimators of the ATT, where the instrument plays the role of the treatment variable: